AntuanRokanten/HomePi/README.md

 # HomePi

-When deployed on Raspberry Pi, gather information from the sensors connected and provides web interface for displaying data.
+When deployed on Raspberry Pi, gathers information from the sensors connected and provides web interface for displaying data.

 Also hosts [RPiHomeAutomationBot](https://telegram.me/RPiHomeAutomationBot) telegram bot which provides interface for querying sensors' state.